 How depreciation recapture works

 The IRS requires real estate investors holding property over the long term to recapture – or give back – the annual non-cash depreciation deduction made to reduce taxable net income.

 For depreciation tax purposes, residential rental property is assumed to have a useful life of 27.5 years.
 In the “Long-term” section above, roughly one year of depreciation was recaptured.
 The most recent IRS Publication 527 tells investors everything they need to know about residential rental real estate depreciation.

 4 ways to avoid capital gains tax on a rental property

-When it comes to paying capital gains tax, many real estate investors believe they only have two choices: paying a short-term capital gains tax now or paying later at a lower, long-term capital gains tax rate.
+When it comes to paying capital gains tax, many real estate investors believe they only have 2 choices: paying a short-term capital gains tax now or paying later at a lower, long-term capital gains tax rate.

 Of course, some taxpayers may feel that it’s their civic duty to pay as much tax as possible.
 However, simply because other people believe the best use of their money is to give it to the government, it doesn’t mean that you have to, too.